monkeyscage/SuperOwned/README.md

 ARE YOU A DEV ?

-In the future any kind of standard Borrow-Lend-Rent modules will be needed!
+In the future any kind of standard Borrow-Lend-Rent-Sell-Resell modules will be needed!
 Now any Etheruem contract is an ASSET!

 You found your future job!